What I learned on the progress beat

 I quickly learned to spot the telltale signs of progress – and that “perfect progress” doesn’t exist.
 So much is subjective, contentious, fragile, or incremental.
 The march toward progress rarely comes in giant leaps.
 But each step – even the false starts – can help build forward momentum.

-There’s no doubt that this news matters.
-More than half of Americans say the news causes them anxiety, exhaustion, or sleep loss, according to a pre-pandemic survey by the American Psychological Association.
-Stories that touch on potential solutions to the world’s problems, however, have an empowering effect on audiences that can counter those trends, according to a study by the Solutions Journalism Network – a critical resource in my search for progress points.
+There’s no doubt that these progress reports matter.
+More than half of Americans say the news causes them anxiety or sleep loss, according to a pre-pandemic survey by the American Psychological Association.
+Stories that touch on potential solutions to the world’s problems, however, have an empowering effect on audiences.

 It’s not about turning a blind eye to hardship – it’s about making sure we don’t let it obscure our sense of reality.

-As we turn the corner to 2022, many of the struggles of the past year loom large in our memories.
-And yet we found 257 signs of progress worth highlighting in 2021, pulled from more than 120 different sources and hundreds of articles.
-This week’s feature highlights key themes that recurred throughout the year.
-Which brings me to my biggest takeaway from my 18 months on the progress beat: There’s always a reason for hope, if you look for it.
+As we begin 2022, many of the struggles of the past year still loom large in our memories.
+But we also found 257 signs of progress worth highlighting in 2021.
+This week’s feature explores key themes from last year, and underscores the biggest takeaway from my 18 months on the progress beat: There’s always a reason for hope, if you look for it.